📺 Watch How to Make This Shoyu Ramen

 Instructions

-- Now, cover and reduce heat to medium heat then simmer the broth for 3 hours.
-Try your best not to open the lid or bother the soup, let them do their magic!
+- Now, cover the pot and reduce the heat to medium.
+Let the broth simmer for 3 hours—do your best not to lift the lid or stir.
+Just let the magic happen!

-- After 3 hours of boiling the broth, it’s the time to add 2 lb of pork belly or pork butt into the broth for chashu.
-Cook the pork until it’s tender and fully cooked.
-If your pork is one large piece, simmer 1 hour and 20 minutes.
-Or if your pork is 1 lb each (total 2 pieces), then simmer 45 minutes.
+- After 3 hours of simmering the broth, it’s time to add 2 pounds of pork belly or pork butt to make chashu.
+Simmer the pork until it’s tender and fully cooked.
+If you’re using one large piece, cook it for about 1 hour and 20 minutes.
+If you’re using two 1-pound pieces, simmer for 45 minutes.

-Combine all ingredients for tare in a sauce pan, bring it to boil over high heat; keep hard boiling for 5 to 7 minutes.
-Remove from heat and let it cool. - When the chashu pork is done cooking, turn off the heat and remove the chashu portion pork pieces from the pot and drizzle 4 Tablespoons of the tare evenly over the pork to give color.
-Cover and let it cool in a refrigerator.
+Combine all the tare ingredients in a saucepan and bring it to a boil over high heat.
+Let it boil hard for 5 to 7 minutes, then remove from heat and let it cool completely. - Once the chashu pork is done cooking, turn off the heat and remove the pork pieces from the pot.
+Drizzle 4 tablespoons of the tare evenly over the pork to add color, then cover and let it cool in the refrigerator.

-- Drain the broth into a large mixing bowl or container, using a large strainer.
-Discard all the fragrance vegetables, but don’t waste the pork bones and meat!
-You can keep and enjoy it separately!
-(When I ran out the noodles and still have the soup left, I just added the pork bone meats into the soup and enjoyed with rice and kimchi!)
+- Strain the broth into a large mixing bowl or container using a large strainer.
+Discard the aromatic vegetables, but don’t toss the pork bones and meat!
+You can save and enjoy them separately.
+(When I run out of noodles but still have broth left, I like to add the meat from the pork bones into the soup and enjoy it with rice and kimchi!)

-- Now, if you are not making 8 to 10 bowls of ramen at this moment, go ahead and store the soup, the chashu and the tare into a container and keep it in a refrigerator, it will last up to 7 days.
-You can also freeze the soup, just store in a freezer safe container and it will last up to 30 days in a freezer.
+- If you’re not planning to make 8 to 10 bowls of ramen right now, go ahead and store the broth, chashu, and tare in separate containers in the fridge—they’ll keep for up to 7 days.
+You can also freeze the broth in a freezer-safe container, and it will stay good for up to 30 days.

-- Slice the now-cooled chashu pork into thin slices.
+- Once the chashu pork has cooled, slice it into thin pieces.

-- Blanch bean sprouts for 2 minutes, remove from the pot and drain.
-Set aside.
-Into the same boiling water, cook ramen noodles by following the package you are using.
+Blanch the bean sprouts in the boiling water for 2 minutes, then remove and drain.
+Set aside. - In the same pot of boiling water, cook your ramen noodles according to the package instructions.

-- While the noodles are cooking, pour 1/4 cup to 1/3 cup of tare (depending on how salty you like your ramen to be) and hot ramen broth into a serving bowl.
+- While the noodles are cooking, pour 1/4 to 1/3 cup of tare (depending on how salty you like your ramen) into a serving bowl, then ladle in the hot ramen broth.

 - Cook Time: 4 hours